bachtly/nand2tetris/nand2tetris/README.md

 This is a course named Nand2Tetris on Coursera.
-I complete the assignments and upload the code here.
+I completed the assignments and uploaded the code here.
 Hope that you understand all of them and reuse effectively.
-Morover, acctually the code is a combination of my personal effort as well as open sourses on Google.
+Morover, acctually the code is a combination of my personal effort as well as open sourses on Google, so feel free to take it as you wish.